-Zoocube is a fun and simple puzzle game for the GameCube that unfairly got mixed reviews upon it's release in 2002.
+Zoocube is a fun and simple puzzle game for the GameCube that unfairly got mixed reviews upon its release in 2002.
 You are tasked with re-building all of the deformed animals of the world by matching their globular shapes together using the titular magnetised cube...

 And that's the basic storyline for a game that gives the same kind of thrills as Puzzle Bobble or Puyo Puyo.
-It may seem basic enough, but there's a fully fledged plot involved here, with some cinematic sci-fi cut-scenes interspersed amongst the game-play.
+It may seem basic enough, but there's a fully-fledged plot involved here, with some cinematic sci-fi cut-scenes interspersed amongst the game-play.

 Any the game-play it's very simple - match two of a kind to remove them from the cube.
-If more that 5 shapes are stacked on any one cube face then it's game over.
+If more than 5 shapes are stacked on anyone cube face then it's game over.
 Luckily there are bonus items that can help you progress.
 Each time an animal is restored, they leave behind a bonus.
 Clear the cube and many more are scattered.
 These hang around the blank space of the cube ready to be collected by the next shape.
 The difficulty ramps up when more species come into play - up to 36 in total and it does so quite quickly.
-One mistake can often lead to a level lasting a lot longer as you wait for the other half of the remaining cow or peacock to appear, only to see that pink shape you've never seen before that you think may be a pig.
+One mistake can often lead to a level lasting a lot longer as you wait for the other half of the remaining cow or peacock to appear, only to see that pink shape you've never seen before that you think maybe a pig.

-There are different modes once your tired of the main campaign.
+There are different modes once you're tired of the main campaign.
 Blind mode removes the colour from the shapes allowing for grater difficulty (unless you're already colour blind).
 There are also a couple of multi-player modes if you have the friends.
 The co-op mode has two cubes on screen but it in order to win, you are required to send over some animals to you're neighbour.
 Versus plays a lot like the multi-player in Puyo Puyo.
-It you do well and collect certain items, they will have a negative effect on your opponent, making their game a lot harder.
+If you do well and collect certain items, they will have a negative effect on your opponent, making their game a lot harder.

 Zoocube is a great puzzle game.
 It has a pick-up-and-play design that makes its peers so fondly remembered, yet it is incredibly difficult to master.
 It may have been overlooked on its initial release, but the almost perfect emulation on PC's is sure to get new players interested.
 Why not give a go yourself?

-Version 2 - Improved installer
+07.12.2015 - Version 2 - Improved installer

 Zoocube is © Acclaim